Chevrolet 90° V6 engine: 4.3L (262 CID)

-The 262 cid V6 is the last and most successful engine in the Chevrolet 90-degree V6 engine family.
-This engine was introduced in 1985 as a replacement for the 229 cid V6 in the full-size Chevrolet, the Chevrolet El Camino and Chevrolet Monte Carlo.
-It also replaced the 250 cid in the Chevrolet full-size trucks and full-size vans (including the mid-sized Astro) as the new base six-cylinder engine.
+The 262 cid V6 is the last and most successful engine in the Chevrolet 90° V6 engine family.
+This engine was introduced in 1985 as a replacement for the 229 cid V6 in the full-size Chevrolet, the Chevrolet El Camino, and Chevrolet Monte Carlo.
+It also replaced the 250 cid in the Chevrolet and GMC full-size trucks and full-size vans, and in 1990, it replaced the 292 cu in (4.8 L) in the Step-Vans as the new base six-cylinder engine.

 The 262 cid V6 has a 4x3.48 in bore and stroke, identical to the 350 cid Chevrolet V8 engine.
-To create a true even fire engine, Chevrolet produced a crankshaft with 30-degree offsets between each rod pin.
+To create a true even-fire engine, Chevrolet produced a crankshaft with 30-degree offsets between each rod pin.
 Consequently, rod journals were increased to a larger 2+1/4 in.
 The connecting rods used on the 262 cid are therefore unique to this engine, being 5.7 in in length, but having the larger 2+1/4 in journals.
 The 262 cid also used larger valves than the 229 cid V6, with a 1.94 in intake valve and a 1+1/2 in exhaust valve (also shared with the 350).

 In 1986 and 1987, the 262 cid engine saw engine design upgrades similar to the Chevrolet small block V8.
-In 1986, the rear main crankshaft oil seal was changed from a two piece to a one piece seal.
-Some 1985 model year vehicles would have a 1986 engine due to service replacement - cylinder blocks were shipped with oil pans.
+In 1986, the rear main crankshaft oil seal was changed from a two-piece to a one-piece seal.
+Some 1985 model year vehicles would have a 1986 engine due to service replacement – cylinder blocks were shipped with oil pans.
 1987 saw new center bolt valve covers and hydraulic roller lifters.

 For the 1992 model year, the 262 cid had its block design modified to allow a balance shaft to be installed.
-Even though the 262 cid is an even fire V6, the 90-degree block layout is not ideal for smoothness.
+Even though the 262 cid is an even-fire V6, the 90° block layout is not ideal for smoothness.
 The balance shaft on the 262 cid is installed above the camshaft and runs through the middle of the lifter valley.
-It is gear driven off the camshaft timing sprocket, and therefore a new timing chain cover was required for these balanced 4.3L V6s.
-Balance shaft engines do not have provisions for a mechanical fuel pump unlike the non-balance shaft motors which retained the cast in boss.
+It is gear-driven off the camshaft timing sprocket, and therefore, a new timing chain cover was required for these balanced 4.3L V6s.
+Balance shaft engines do not have provisions for a mechanical fuel pump, unlike the non-balance shaft engines which retained the cast-in boss.